- Endocrine disruptors are harmful chemicals that can be found in food, water and many consumer products.

 You may have heard of some but not all of these chemicals.
 Some of the more familiar are pesticides and the toxic “forever chemicals” known as PFAS.
 (See table below for a list of some common endocrine disruptors.)

-It’s virtually impossible to avoid being exposed to these substances.
-They’re in almost everything we encounter every day, many times a day – cosmetics, tap water, dust, furniture, cookware, clothing, food like fruit and vegetables that have residues of pesticides on them, food storage containers and packaging.
-And for some of these chemicals, they can be detected in the blood or urine of nearly everyone.
+It’s virtually impossible to avoid exposure to these substances.
+They’re in almost everything we encounter every day, many times a day – cosmetics, tap water, dust, furniture, cookware, clothing, food including fruit and vegetables that have residues of pesticides on them, food storage containers and packaging.

 |Chemicals that interfere with the hormonal system|